ANNUAL REPORT 2025

 General

-The advantage of animals being rehomed directly from their owners is self-evident – enabling assistance to every animal rehome enquiry without having to address accommodation limitations.
+The advantage of animals being rehomed directly from their owners is self-evident, enabling assistance with every animal rehome enquiry without having to address accommodation limitations.
 Most rabbits and guinea pigs were successfully placed in suitable new homes within a month.

-I continue to respond to many emails and messages daily regarding advice about rabbit and guinea pig welfare, and the claw clipping, grooming and general check-up services are well used.
-Email was the more popular contact method; 59% of owners contacted via email to rehome their rabbits, and 79% of guinea pig owners chose this method to rehome their pets.
+I continue to respond to many emails and messages daily regarding advice on rabbit and guinea pig welfare, and the claw-clipping, grooming, and general check-up services are well used.
+Owners used email and Facebook messages to contact us about rehoming their pets.
+52% of owners contacted via Facebook to rehome their rabbits, and 56% of guinea pig owners contacted via email to rehome their guinea pigs.

 Rabbits